AmrAliDv/Model-Based/BMS/Readme.md

 ### Common Techniques for SoC Estimation
 1. Coulomb Counting :
 A simple method that integrates current over time to track charge in/out.
-- Easy to implement
-- Not very accurate, it accumulates error over time due to sensor drift and offset.
+- Easy to implement, Not very accurate, it accumulates error over time due to sensor drift and offset.

 2. Open Circuit Voltage (OCV) Method :
 Estimates SOC by using a known SoC–OCV relationship (lookup table or curve fitting).
-- Accurate under steady-state conditions.
-- Requires long rest periods (no current flow) to allow the battery to stabilize.
+- Accurate under steady-state conditions, Requires long rest periods (no current flow) to allow the battery to stabilize.

 3. Least Squares Methods
 Uses curve-fitting or optimization techniques to estimate SoC from measured data.
-- Simple and fast.
-- Less accurate, especially in dynamic conditions.
+- Simple and fast, Less accurate, especially in dynamic conditions.

 4. Kalman Filters (EKF/UKF) :
 A model-based estimation technique that combines prediction and correction:
 - Prediction: Uses a mathematical model to estimate the next SoC based on input current and previous state.
 - Correction: Adjusts the estimate using real-time sensor measurements (e.g., voltage).
-- High accuracy.
-- More complex to implement.
+- High accuracy, More complex to implement.

 <p align="center"><img src="images/EKF_SOC.png" width="1400" height="500" /></p>